 Cocaine addiction treatment typically starts with detoxification, followed by an extensive drug rehab program that provides behavioral therapies and/or medications to help the addict stop using cocaine.

 After detox, therapy can take the form of individual sessions, group therapy, or family therapy.
-Therapy addresses concerns about how addiction has hurt relationships and may include communication training for couples, relapse prevention techniques for teens who are recovering from an addiction to stimulants, or anger management for those with violent tendencies.
+Therapy addresses concerns about how addiction has hurt relationships and may include communication training, relapse prevention techniques, or anger management.

 It’s also possible to seek treatment for cocaine addiction without medications.
 People in this situation may benefit from behavioral therapies like cognitive-behavioral therapy (CBT).
 This type of therapy encourages healthy actions and thoughts by identifying problems, generating alternative solutions, and examining the evidence for each solution.

 At Northpoint Washington, we know that there is no one-size-fits-all approach to addiction.
 For this reason, we use a combination of clinically grounded and more holistic, patient-centered approaches to tailor a treatment program to your individual needs.

 When you suffer from an addiction to a drug like cocaine, it’s normal to feel as though you’re going to be suffering from it forever.
 You may have heard that cocaine is a really difficult addiction to overcome, or perhaps you’ve tried to stop using it on your own, but you weren’t able to be successful.
 So many others have had the same experience.
 However, there are also those who have been able to stop using cocaine very successfully with the right kind of support.